HuaMick/Reference/Tools/GCP/gcp_dataproc.md

 - Can be added after the cluster is created
 - Can be reclaimed at any time
 - You must have at lease 1 standard worker node
+- SSD is not available on preemtible worker nodes!

-**Auto-Scaling** : Not recommended for: HDFS, YARN Node Labels, park Structured Streaming, Idle Clusters
+**Auto-Scaling** : Not recommended for:
+HDFS : Hardoop Special On Prem Storage System
+YARN Node Labels : Grouping Nodes with similar characteristics together park Structured Streaming
+Idle Clusters

 **Integrates with** : BigQuery, Cloud Storage, Cloud Bigtable, Stackdriver Logging, and Stackdriver Monitoring.